 The Common Information Model (CIM) is an extensible, object-oriented data model that contains information about different parts of an enterprise.
+The CIM is a cross-platform standard maintained by the Desktop Management Task Force (DMTF).
 Through WMI, a developer can use the CIM to create classes that represent hard disk drives, applications, network routers, or even user-defined technologies, such as a networked air conditioner.
 By viewing and making changes to a CIM class, a manager can control different aspects of the enterprise.
 For example, a manager could query a CIM class instance representing a desktop workstation.
 The manager could then run a script to modify the CIM workstation instance.
 WMI would translate any change to the workstation CIM class instance into a change to the actual workstation.

 The CIM is a language-independent programming model that uses object-oriented techniques to describe an enterprise.
 Using three levels of parent/child inheritance, the CIM can describe both general and specific aspects of an enterprise.
 The CIM also uses a technique called "association" to link different parts of the enterprise model together, and uses schemas to distinguish different management environments.